-C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in admission for Fall 2022.
+C8A If yes, place check marks in the appropriate boxes below to reflect your institution's policies for use in

 ADMISSION

-Require Require Recommend Require for Some Consider if No Not
+Require Recommend Require for Some Consider if Submitted Not Used

-Submitted Used

-SAT or ACT Х
+SAT or ACT X

 ACT Only

 SAT Only

-SAT and SAT Subject Tests or ACT
+SAT and SAT Subject Tests or

 SAT Subject Tests

+SAT Only

+SAT and SAT Subject Tests or

+SAT Subject Tests

+•

-C8B If your institution will make use of the for Fall 2022 please indicate which the admissions process):
+C8B If your institution will make use of th e ACT in admission n decisions for first -time, first-year, de gree-seeking applic cants for

-X ACT with writing required ACT with writing recommended ACT with or without writing accep oted
+ACT with writing required

+ACT with writing recommended

+Χ ACT with or without writing accept ted

-C8B If your institution will make use of the for Fall 2022 please indicate which the admissions process):
+C8B If your institution will make use of th Fall 2023 please indicate which ON admissions process):

-х SAT with Essay component requ SAT with Essay component reco SAT with or without Essay comp mmended
+SAT with Essay component require red

+SAT with Essay component recon

+Х SAT with or without Essay compo nent accepted

-C8C Please indicate how your institution will use the SAT of or ACT essay comp oonent; check all th nat apply.
+C8C Please indicate how your institution will use the SAT or r ACT essay comp onent; check all tha at apply.

-SAT essay ACT essay 1
+SAT essay ACT essay ī

 For admission

 For placement

 For advising

 In place of an application essay

 As a validity check on the

-application process
+application process -

-No college policy as of now Not using essay component
+No college policy as of now Х X -

-Not using essay component Х Х l
+Not using essay component ^ ^ J

-C8D In addition, does your institution us e applicants' test s cores for academic advising?
+CSD In addition, does your institution use annlicants' test so ores for academic advising?

+addition, door your montanen doo арризания 1001 00 aarienig.

 Yes

-х No
+Х No

-!
+^

-C8E Latest date by which SAT or ACT s cores must be rece eived for fall-term a admission 15-Jan - 1
+C8E Latest date by which SAT or ACT so cores must be rece ived for fall-term ad dmission

+45 1

+Latest data by which SAT Subject T ant noores must be received for fall to rm admission 15-Jan 15-Jan •

-Latest date by which SAT Subject 1 est scores must b e received for fall-t erm admission 15-Jan =' ■ !
+Latest date by which SAT Subject T est scores must be received for fail-te arri admission 10-0411 •

-C8F If necessary, use this space to clari policies (e.g., if tests are recommer students, or if tests are not required students): nded for some and undocumented studer PTE) are required for inter students being instructed i ests is optional for U.S. citiz its.
-Standardized tests (SA' national citizens.
-The SAT n English.
-The TOEFL, IEL n a language other than En TI, ACT, TOEFL, IELTS or I or ACT is required for TS or PTE is required for
+If necessary, use this space to clarif policies (e.g., if tests are recommen ded for some Submission of standard College is optional.
+Sm Deferred Action for Child the same requiremen applying to Smith.
+International citizens: International citizens attended a school at whic required to submit TO Applicants may be exer their first language, have the institution is English f attended school in the U are enrolled in or have col EFL, IELTS, PTE or Duolir mpt from this requirement if a attended a school in whico or the duration of their sec.
+S. and instructed in English mpleted the IB Diploma Protaught in English. of the application to Smith from undocumented and ints.
+These students follow manent residents when I scores is optional.
+AT II scores is optional. not English or have not nguage of instruction will be ngo English test scores.
+If they: identify English as the primary language of ondary school career, have

-C8G Please indicate which tests your institution on uses for placeme r nt (e.g., state tests):
+500 SAT on does for placeffie in (e.g., state tests).

-SAT -

 ACT

+ı · · · · ·

 SAT Subject Tests

 AP

 CLEP

 Institutional Exam

-1 State Exam (specify):
+State Exam (specify):